Code Generation (Batch)#

 To use the PythonGenerator, create an instance of the generator and set the desired configuration settings.

-mode: Generate one file per flow ('flow_per_file'by default) or combine into a single file ('single_file').create_job: Add code to create a job for each flow (True by default).run_job: Add code to run the auto-created jobs.
-Only checked ifcreate_jobis True, and defaults to True.overwrite: Allow overwriting the output directory (False by default).use_flow_name: Use original flow names instead of autogenerated ones (True by default).api_key: Provide your API key or update the placeholder later (default is a placeholder).project_id: Provide your project ID or update the placeholder later (default is a placeholder).
+mode: Generate one file per flow ('file_per_flow'by default) or combine into a single file ('single_file').create_job: Add code to create a job for each flow (True by default).run_job: Add code to run the auto-created jobs.
+Only checked ifcreate_jobis True, and defaults to True.overwrite: Allow overwriting the output directory (False by default).use_flow_name: Use original flow names instead of autogenerated ones (True by default).api_key: Provide your API key or update the placeholder later (default is a placeholder).project_id: Provide your project ID or update the placeholder later (default is a placeholder).persist_topology: If set to True, will maintain the original topology of the flow, otherwise the flow’s stages will be auto-arranged.
+Defaults to False.

 >>> from ibm_watsonx_data_integration import *